fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 Hopefully you will have better ideas on some of the below questions to continue your dev journey
-- When do we want smart contracts for a project?
-- What are censorship resistence, provenance, immutability?
+- What  are censorship resistance, provenance, immutability? rovenance, immutability?
-- How do I test against my dapp, without using real $ (Env & Testnets setup)
+- How do I deploy a contract, test against my dApp, without using real $ (Env & Testnets setup)?
-- How's different to build apps on "L1 vs L2"?
+- How's it different to build apps on "L1 vs L2"?
 - What are some notable dApps and how are they being built?
-- How can I deploy a smart contract?
+Why Smart contract?
 - What are EOA, Smart accounts, Multi-sig, MPC wallets?
 - How to improve transactions confirmations UX in Ethereum?
+- What are ERC721, 1155, 6551...which EIPs are must-read?
-- What are some hackathon projects that are pushing boundaries?
+- What are some creative or state-of-art example hackathon projects?

 ---
 ---